Man arrested following fatal assault in Dublin

 The Office of the State Pathologist has been notified and a post-mortem will be conducted later on Monday.

 Gardaí are appealing for anyone with information in relation to this incident to come forward.
-Gardaí are particularly appealing to anyone who was in the Carriglea View area of Firhouse, yesterday evening between 11.30pm and 12.30am to come forward.
+Gardaí are particularly appealing to anyone who was in the Carriglea View area of Firhouse on Sunday evening between 11.30pm and 12.30am to come forward.